bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 Cleaning the structural coordinates of the biomolecule of interest
 ------------

 The structures should be cleaned of all those molecules that are not relevant to your study.
-Usually there are crystallisation products and ions.

 Asessing the protonation states of your biomolecule
 ------------